 Parents who are not employed because they are higher education students will need to upload proof of enrollment status.

-If you are not able to upload current tax returns or W-2s representing all household income, please submit prior year taxes and contact us to notify us that you plan to submit the most recent year by April 15 in order to be considered for tuition assistance.
-Any award made without complete tax documents is subject to change following the April 15 deadline.
+If you are not able to upload current tax returns, please submit prior year taxes and plan to submit the most recent year by the first federal tax filing deadline in order to be considered for tuition assistance.
+Any conditional award made without complete tax documents is subject to change following the federal tax filing deadline.

 The admission process is entirely separate from the tuition assistance application.
-Admission to the School is not dependent on the family’s income, assets, or ability to pay.
+Admission to the school is not dependent on a family’s income, assets, or ability to pay.

 Assistance is awarded in proportion to the school day tuition and applied to that total.
 It does not apply to other school fees or programs.

 Yes, tuition assistance applications should be completed annually.
-Priority consideration for the upcoming year will be given to families who complete applications in FACTS by February 12, as awards are dependent upon available funds.
+Priority consideration for the upcoming year will be given to families who complete applications in FACTS by the priority deadline, as awards are dependent upon available funds.

 Toddler Community admission is offered on a rolling basis throughout the year.
 Applications for tuition assistance from prospective Toddler Community families are accepted on a rolling basis to match the enrollment period.